English

 • Whatsapp account takeover (March 2023)

-According to the authority, the criminal would pose as a friend or someone that’s a member of a WhatsApp group that the victim is in.
+According to the authority, the criminal would pose as a friend or someone who’s a member of a WhatsApp group that the victim is in.
 Then, they would send seemingly normal messages to try and start a conversation.

 While doing so, the victim would receive a text message from WhatsApp with a six-digit code.
 The scammer would then claim that the code was sent to the victim's number by accident and ask for it to be sent to them.
 The scammer could then log in and sign the victim out.